Honduras’ ex-first lady convicted of fraud, embezzlement

-TEGUCIGALPA, Honduras (AP) — A Honduran court has convicted former first lady Rosa Elena Bonilla of embezzling about $600,000 in government money between 2010 and 2014, when her husband Porfirio Lobo was president.
+TEGUCIGALPA, Honduras (AP) — A Honduran court convicted former first lady Rosa Elena Bonilla on Tuesday of embezzling about $600,000 in government money between 2010 and 2014, when her husband Porfirio Lobo was president.

 Bonilla’s sentence will be announced Aug.
 28 and could run between 58 and 87 years in prison.
 Bonilla’s brother-in-law Mauricio Mora was acquitted.